michelle123lam/lloom/docs/about/get-started.md

 Displays a **cumulative** summary of the (1) Total time, (2) Total cost, and (3) Tokens for the entire LLooM instance.
 - Total time: Displays the total time required for each operator.
 Each tuple contains the operator name and the timestamp at which the operation completed.
-- Total cost: Displays the calculated cost incurred by each operator.
+- Total cost: Displays the calculated cost incurred by each operator (in US Dollars).
 - Tokens: Displays the overall number of tokens used (total, in, and out)

 Sample output: